ianmackenzie/elm-geometry/README.md

 ## What is it?

 `opensolid/geometry` is an [Elm](http://elm-lang.org) package for working with 2D and 3D geometry.
-Instead of creating your own point/vector/geometry types and writing your own construction/transformation functions, give this package a try!
+It provides a rich set of carefully thought out geometric data types such as points, axes and coordinate frames that allow you to:

+  - Rotate points around axes in 3D
+  - Project triangles onto 3D planes
+  - Find the components of a 2D vector relative to a local reference frame
+  - Measure distances and angles between different objects
+  - Project 3D geometry into a 2D sketch
+  - Compose complex 2D/3D transformations easily and elegantly

-A wide variety of geometric data types are supported:
+A wide variety of data types are supported:

   - `Point2d`, `Point3d`